saniavn/Ask-Me-Anything/README.md

 - **openai**: The OpenAI Python client library for interacting with the OpenAI API.
 [More info](https://github.com/openai/openai-python).
 - **Pillow (PIL)**: The Python Imaging Library, used for image processing tasks.
 [More info](https://pillow.readthedocs.io/en/stable/).

+### Installing Dependencies

+To install these dependencies, you can typically use a package manager like pip for Python projects.
+- **pip install customtkinter openai Pillow**